 Bomb Girls draws viewers deep into the thick of the war with its music, fashion, romance and the thrill of being alive in dangerous times.
 While each character goes through personal trials, they know that the steadfast friendships forged on the frontlines of Victory Munitions means someone always has their back.

 Bomb Girls debuted in Canada on January 4, 2012 on Global TV.
 Originally intended to be a six-part drama mini-series, Global renewed the series for a second, 12-episode season in early 2012.
-Two seasons have now aired, with a TV movie slated for late 2013 or early 2014 to wrap up loose ends.
-Global will not be producing a third season.
+Two seasons and a wrap-up TV movie have aired.
+Global will not be producing a third season or any further Bomb Girls movies.

 Outside of Canada, the show began airing in the United States in September 2012 and has also been broadcast in the United Kingdom, Ireland, New Zealand and Finland.